 Open space within the boundaries of the original County PUD is also regulated with a requirement that active and passive open space be preserved as to acreage and general location.
 Platted open space shall not be less than 60% of the total acreage within the boundaries of the original County PUD.
-Passive open space within the boundaries of the original County PUD shall not be reduced below 151.334 acres.
+Passive open space The town also has established specific within the boundaries of the original County PUD shall not be reduced below 151.334 acres.
 Today, the town is exceeding theses open space requirements.